Chivas vs Atlas: schedule, TV channel, online streaming, possible alignments and forecast

 Despite playing at home, the results have been worse in the Akronso Atlas It has high possibilities of surprising, however, it is not that team of the last two semesters that has obtained favorable results and with an almost impenetrable defense.

-In the end, there could be a disputed and rough duel, with few goals, but it will end in a distribution of points for both.
+In the end, there could be a disputed and rough duel, with few annotations, but which will end in a distribution of points for both.

 Prediction: Chivas 1-1 Atlas